learn-co-students/decision-trees-online-ds-ft-070620/README.md

 **min_impurity_split :**
 A node will split if its impurity is above the threshold, otherwise it is a leaf.

-Let's try limiting the depth:
+Let's try limiting the depth (by default the limit is `None`, i.e. unlimited depth):

 ```python